aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 carefully review your current Redis setup.

--   **Review database setup:** Examine your Redis database's data structures, storage patterns, and configurations.Identify any unique features, custom settings, and specific configurations.
+-   **Review database setup:** Examine your Redis database's data structures, storage patterns, and configurations.
+Identify any unique features, custom settings, and specific configurations.
 -   **API compatibility:** While Dragonfly closely mirrors Redis API commands, there may be variations, especially with newer versions of